-Excellent candidates in the School Age Low Incidence Scholars (SALIS) will be considered for grant funding through the U.S. Department of Education Office of Special Education Programs on a space-available basis; tuition remission immediately covers 16 credits of the 37-credit degree program.
-Scholarships that cover additional credits are available, as well.
+Excellent candidates in the School Age Low Incidence Scholars (SALIS) will be considered for grant funding through the U.S. Department of Education Office of Special Education Programs on a space-available basis; tuition remission immediately covers 30 credits of the 37-credit degree program, and provides a $1,600 stipend during student teaching.
 Students are also eligible for merit-based departmental scholarships and can apply for additional federal aid through FAFSA.

 Elementary Special Education SALIS Grant